EliAndrewC/l7r/setting/budgets.md

 - **Capital projects** are negotiated, often with the daimyo expecting affected governors to contribute from their provincial Works budgets, and governors arguing that domain-spanning projects should come from the domain Works budget alone
 - **Emergencies** (war, famine relief) involve the daimyo drawing from their contingency reserves and demanding "emergency contributions" from governors above their normal budgets

-A 10,000-koku canal project, for example, might be funded purely from domain Works (using 33% of that year's domain Works budget), or split as 6,000 from domain Works + 600-700 from each of 6 affected provinces' Works budgets.
+A ~10,000-koku canal project, for example, might be funded purely from domain Works (using ~33% of that year's domain Works budget), or split as ~6,000 from domain Works + ~600-700 from each of 6 affected provinces' Works budgets.
 Which solution prevails depends on the daimyo's bargaining position, the governors' political weight, and the lineage chancellors' opinions in the chancellery.

 ## Example Office-Holder Budgets

-### Magistrate Kakita Hikai of Seitoyama County
+### Magistrate Hida no Reiji Hikai of Seitoyama County

-Seitoyama is a county in Tsurugamine province of the Kakita domain (Crane clan).
-Kakita Hikai is its current magistrate, a moderately conscientious official well-regarded by peasants and respected by their retainers.
+Seitoyama is a county in Nagahara province of the Reiji domain (Crab clan).
+Hida no Reiji Hikai is its current magistrate, a moderately conscientious official well-regarded by peasants and respected by their retainers.
 The breakdowns below show Hikai's specific allocation choices; other magistrates with the same canonical 1,000-koku discretionary allocation but different personalities, lineage politics, or local circumstances allocate very differently.

 #### Income